Amaan-Sayed/Moodbooster/README.md

 # Moodbooster

-A project using the Youtube API to randomly query 3 David Dobrik vlogs per day.
+This project lets you watch three David Dobrik vlogs per day.
+It caps at three so you don't fall into a trap of binging every single video.